DevWesleyLima/Complete-Javascript-Course-2022/README.md

 # Complete Javascript Course 2022
-Complete and modern Javascript web course 2022 with Projects!
+Complete and modern Javascript web course 2022 with Projects.

 Taught by Leonardo Moura Leitão on the Udemy platform!